 My younger brother Gary was a real life saver.
-He took a break from working with Arnie Fields in Phoenix to come help me train a new crew.
+He took a break from working with Arnie Fields in Phoenix, to come help me train a new crew.
 I intended to run an ad in the paper and hire a new crew.
 Gary was going to help me train them, then go back to Phoenix and work with Arnie and his crew.

 I needed some cash in my pocket before I ran the hiring program, so Gary and I tested the water in our new territory, each of us going in different directions every morning, seeking fame and fortune.

 Thinking back now, it was a terrific lifestyle.
 The hardest thing I had to face everyday was the morning traffic on I-420, the bypass around Atlanta.
 It wasn’t as tough as the traffic in Houston on I-620 but still, it was bad enough.
-Gary and I would eat breakfast at 7 a.m. sharp, go back to our motel room, say our daily prayer, then load our trucks with a new load of equipment for the day, sashay down the road and look for a “mullet” to buy our load.
+Gary and I would eat breakfast at 7 a.m. sharp, go back to our motel room, say our daily prayer, then load our trucks with a new load of equipment for the day, then sashay down the road looking for a “mullet” to buy our load.
 Afterwards, we hit the bank to “hammer our check,” then it was back to the motel to rest and see which one of us got back first.

 I flew in to Atlanta one Monday morning.
-I went to Baggage Claims to get my suitcase, but it was missing.
+I went to the Baggage Claims to get my suitcase, but it was missing.
 I waited for the next flight, no bags, so I made an $800 claim, they paid on the spot.
-I took a cab to the room and there’s Tex with my bags.
+I took a cab to the motel and there’s Tex with my bags.
 He couldn’t see the sense in doing things the straight way; he had to bogus up everything he touched.

 We made a purchase one night after dark and went back to the motel.
 Tex fixed up his works in a spoon then shot a whole gram at one time, half in each arm.
 The he completely destroyed the room, tearing the sink from the wall and the toilet away from the floor.
-His new girlfriend Debbie and I couldn’t watch it anymore; we left Tex staring off into space and went to the Twilight Lounge to make a few bucks.
-Something we did together as a hobby, to make “chump change.”
+His new girlfriend Debbie and I couldn’t watch it anymore; we left Tex staring off into space and went to the Twilight Lounge trying to make a few bucks.
+It was something that we did together as a hobby, to make “chump change.”
 Tex couldn’t participate because he would get jealous and throw a fit, ruining everything.
 With me and Debbie there wasn’t any emotion involved.
 It was just wham, bam, thank you M’am and we would be on our way.

 When we returned to the Days Inn, we saw flashing blue lights; the parking lot was roped off with crime scene tape, barring our entry.
 A police evidence van was parked in front of our room.
 Off to one side, in the middle of a stairway was Debbie.
 She had gathered our belongings before the police got there and was waiting our return, nonchalantly.